-The Doogri Institute conducts research, professional training, and direct services to through creative and expressive arts as a means for nurturing the neurodevelopmental needs of all individuals regardless of disability.
-Our research team consists of scholars and leading experts in their field.
-Our critical research is augmented by lived experiences.
+The Doogri Institute conducts research, provides professional training, and direct services through creative and expressive arts to individuals who are disadvantaged both by disability and family privilege.
+Our research and advocacy team consists of scholars and leading experts in their field.

-The institute provides research, training, and direct services to individuals who are disadvantaged both by disability and family privilege.
-After transition from school to the workforce, the program creates a bridge for previously oppressed individuals in their quest to immerse themselves in mainstream American culture and higher education.
+All research, professional training and direct services are augmented by lived experiences.
+The program creates a bridge for previously oppressed individuals in their quest to immerse themselves in mainstream culture and higher education.
 This systemic empowerment may lead to self actualization.

 Autistic Communication Support – 5 year Outcome Report (2014-2019)

 The Perfect Perch – How can a simple plastic device help a pianist with dyspraxia or motor planning issues?
 Our current clinical trial includes students with cerebral palsy, autism, and post-stroke paralysis.
 Read more